Colon and Rectal Surgery Conferences (All required)

 - Core Competencies: These conferences are given monthly.
-An example of the conference topics that were given in the first half of 2005 follows:
+An example of the conference topics that were given in the first half follows:

 - Colon and Rectal Lab Meeting (every Friday 9-10 a.m.): Ongoing basic science research projects in the Colon and Rectal Lab are discussed.